EvotecIT/DnsClientX/README.md

 - https://www.cloudflare.com/learning/dns/what-is-dns/

 > [!WARNING]
 > We try to unify the responses as much as possible for common use cases by translating on the fly.
 This is because different providers do not store it always the same way.
-If you find disprepencies please **open an issue** or better **pull request**.
+If you find discrepancies please **open an issue** or better **pull request**.

 ## Supported .NET Versions